hgaaditya/rpi_homeserver/README.md

 );
 ```
 12. Once done, you can exit from the container.
 And back in your project directory, just run the `docker-compose.yml` to recreate the container with the updated values.
-13. Since we have mentioned 8090 in the .env file above, you can now login to http://<dockerhost>:8090 and shoudl be able to see the login screen.
+13. Since we have mentioned 8090 in the .env file above, you can now log in to http://<dockerhost>:8090 and should be able to see the login screen.

 ## Installing Jellying Media Server on Docker.
 <img src="https://developer.asustor.com/uploadIcons/0020_999_1568614457_Jellyfin_256.png" width="75" height="75">

 1. This process is very similar to Owncloud.
 Start by heading to the Official [Jellyfin Docs](https://jellyfin.org/docs/general/administration/installing.html) and glance it over.
-2. Create a Project directoy for Jellyfin just like you did for Owncloud ```cd mkdir jellyfin && cd jellyfin```.
+2. Create a Project directory for Jellyfin just like you did for Owncloud ```cd mkdir jellyfin && cd jellyfin```.
 3. Create a [docker-compose.yml](mediaserver/docker-compose.yml) file as attached/or as in the Official docs.
 ```yaml
 version: "3.5"